wusize/CLIPSelf/README.md

 ## Run
 ### Original Models
-To run the training and testing, first obtain the original models from [EVA-02-CLIP](https://github.com/baaivision/EVA/tree/master/EVA-CLIP), and put them under `checkpoints/` like the following:
+To run CLIPSelf, first obtain the original models from [EVA-02-CLIP](https://github.com/baaivision/EVA/tree/master/EVA-CLIP), and put them under `checkpoints/` like the following: